CarolinaKra/Carolina_Portfolio/README.md

 * The final model was composed of two models
   * The first was done with the Functional Data Explorer from JMP PRO, which aim is to decompose the curves into eigen-fuctions and eigen values.
 This is similar to Principal Component Analysis but with more advanced functionality.
   * The second model was done as a regression with Partial Least Squares due to the high multi-correlation between the inputs.
-* This model shown that the main contribuitor to the product charcateristic was one of the raw material however it was difficult to pinpoint on a specific property due to correlation between them.
+* This model shown that the main contribuitor to the product charcateristic was one of the raw materials, however, it was difficult to pinpoint on a specific property due to the correlation between them.
 * A further experiment with different raw material properties was carried out however it didn't led to a significant results.
 * This work was selected as one of the 20 projects to be presented in a 5-day internal science conference.
 * In June 2021, I presented this project via videoconferencing to hundreds of JM scientists and engineers around the world.